corda/samples/cordapp-upgrades/README.md

 compatibility between nodes with the old contract version and nodes with the new contract version while a rolling upgrade is carried out.

+This last point deserves a little clarification.
+During a rolling upgrade, there will be some nodes in the network with the old version of the contract, and some with the new version.
+It must be possible for nodes running the new version of the contract to deserialize old states (or else it would be impossible for the node to spend them).
+However, for this to work, the new contract code has to choose a value for the new property, that previously had no value stored.
+This can be done by making the property nullable (in which case null will be chosen for old states).
+Additionally, note that if a new state is sent to a node running the old version, and the new property contains any data, then the old node will be unable to deserialize it and hence spend it.
+This is the no-downgrade rule, which prevents data from accidentally being thrown away due to a change in contract version.

+See `https://docs.corda.net/head/serialization.html#custom-types` for a full explanation around the rules for serializing states.

 ## Workflows

 ### Version 1